Mo-Fatah/Mo-Fatah.github.io/src/data/about.md

 # Intro

-I am a self-taught Software Engineer.
-I am an Outreachy Alumni with the [Confidential Computing Consortium](https://confidentialcomputing.io/).
-I am flexible to dive into any tech stack, but I usually enjoy learning more about Backend Systems and Infrastructure.
-I also have a great interest in some new technologies like Rust, WebAssembly and WASI.
+I am a self-motivated software engineer with experience in developing and contributing to open source projects.
+My passion lies in building distributed systems using modern technologies such as Rust, Go.
+I am passionate about solving complex problems and always eager to learn new things.
+I thrive in collaborative environments where I can work with diverse teams to create innovative solutions.
+In my free time, I enjoy contributing to open source projects and learning new programming languages and technologies.

 # Some history